HelikarLab/ode-app/README.md

     |- config           -> Configuration files for the database
     |- sbmlParser.py    -> Python script to parse a SBML file into a JSON object using libsbml
  |- docker-compose.yml  -> Docker Compose files that runs the application using docker
+ |- package.json        -> The main package.json governing the yarn workspaces
  |- README.md           -> The main documentation file.
 Also this file :)
 ```